You can’t manage what you don’t measure.

 The fact is unless an individual is able to organize, analyze and process the data they’re working with, reaching an accurate conclusion can be difficult.

 Firstly, because one needs to know exactly what they’re working with.
-And secondly, because organizing the information in an orderly fashion provides a more clear picture, which makes the decision-making process much easier.
+And secondly, because organizing the information in an orderly log provides a more clear picture, which makes the decision-making process much easier.

 When it comes to personal well-being, one’s mood plays an important role in determining energy levels, where the attention is focused, and the actions are taken.
 One study suggested that:

 “when participants were in a happy mood, they processed information more globally compared to when they were in a sad mood.”
 (Schmid, Mast, Bombari, Mast and Lobmaier, 2011) “

 It shows that, when individuals are more positive, they gather more information from the outside world.
 With more information, people can make better and more clear choices, which is always a good thing.

 What Is A Mood Chart?
 And For Who Is It?

 To have a better understanding of what we’re measuring when looking at moods, we can start by agreeing on a few definitions on which to build our conclusions.